Gool Nasikwala

-Gool Nasikwala is a former table tennis player from India.
+Gool Nasikwala was a former table tennis player from India.
 She was the first Indian woman to win medals in international table tennis competitions in 1952.

 Career

 She was the national champion in 1945 and 1946 which was held at Bombay and Madras.

 In 1952, she won gold medals in singles, and doubles events in the Asian Table Tennis Championships in Singapore.